tarwn/lessthandot-hugo/blogs/content/posts/2013-06-10-sharepoint-2013-bi-part-8.md

   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part8/VerifyPowerPivot_08a.png?mtime=1370375908"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part8/VerifyPowerPivot_08a.png?mtime=1370375908" alt="" width="447" height="435" /></a>
 </p>

 <span style="text-align: justify;">Click on </span>_Run Now_ <span style="text-align: justify;">to launch the job immediately.
-You’ll have to wait for a few minutes until the job has finished and the dashboard has been updated.
+You'll have to wait for a few minutes until the job has finished and the dashboard has been updated.
 However, in my case, the dashboard stayed empty.
 So I investigated the issue!
 In the job definitions menu, you can click on the </span>_Job History_ <span style="text-align: justify;">link at the left of the screen.</span>

 <p style="text-align: justify;">
   <a href="/media/users/koenverbeeck/SP2013DemoEnv/Part8/VerifyPowerPivot_08b.png?mtime=1370375908"><img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part8/VerifyPowerPivot_08b.png?mtime=1370375908" alt="" width="129" height="124" /></a>